-The current version of the GED is new.
-It is totally computer-based.
+The current version of the GED is totally computer-based.
 All previously passed sections of the GED test are no longer valid.

 The GED exam is no longer offered at Hamden High School, but at several local sites.
 It consists of tests in the following areas: language arts/writing, language arts/reading, math, science, and social studies.